 Detailed POV Statements and HMQ Questions

-With the listed How Might We questions, I started a brainstorming session with Nhu Pham, a friend who graduated from HCI specification and project manager.
-I provided Nhu some context about the app, my process to arrive at the user insights and needs, and how I came up with my problem statements and HMW questions.
+With the listed How Might We questions, I started a brainstorming session with PM and Engineers.
+I provided them some context about my process to arrive at the user insights and needs, and how I came up with my problem statements and HMW questions.
 Then, we spent 2-3 minutes brainstorming the solutions for each problem and replaying the process with a second round to come with as many solutions as possible

 After clearly understanding users' goals, I revisited the business goal & wrote down some technical considerations.
 I then created a Venn diagram to visualize the project goals which user and business goals are aligned to ensure our product would be backed by all stakeholders.

 After that, I created a product roadmap by listing out the potential features which tied with user goal.
 I also keep in mind the time constraints when ranking the level of effort & prioritizations.
 This roadmap helps to communicate with stakeholders in terms of the priority of product development.

 Before moving on to the UI design, I began with planning the concept for discovering and determining brand's attribute, brand identity.
 I first came up with the app name and the word "Dewy" which represents youthful and fresh just naturally spring to my mind.
 As simple as that, Dewy was born, to help people's skin feel revitalized, fresh and dewy everyday.

 Since finding the routine to help cure skin conditions is tiring and stressful.
 It was essential to bring a positive, delightful feeling to appeal to and encourage users.
 I then created a mood board in which I put ideas, concepts together to set the direction of the new branding while keeping in mind this, I discover and determine the brand attributes and keywords #friendly(personalized) #refreshing #pleasant